 Design and processes for hand building, firing, and finishing ceramic art forms.
 ART 407 may be repeated for additional credit.
 Prerequisites: Grade of "C" or above in ART 103, ART 104, ART 105, ART 106, ART 207, and ART 307 or permission of instructor.
-Two three-hour labs, or three two-hour labs.
+Two three-hour labs or three two-hour labs.
 Three semester hours.

-ART 408.ADVANCED COMPUTER GRAPHICS
+ART 408.
+ADVANCED COMPUTER GRAPHICS

-An advanced course in computer imaging for graphic design applications.
-Studio lab experience in creatively using graphic design industry standard software including Adobe Photoshop, Illustrator and InDesign.
+An advanced course in computer imaging for graphic and web design applications which offers a studio lab experience in creatively using graphic and web design industry standard software including Adobe Photoshop, Illustrator, InDesign and Muse.
+This course will give students the practical knowledge to effectively plan, create and deliver web interfaces for Computers and Mobile Devices.
+An examination of the concepts and methodologies used in emerging technologies will enable students to being to start thinking "mobile".
+Students will research mobile technologies and develop projects around their research.
 May be repeated for additional credit.
-Prerequisite: ART 308 or permission of instructor.
-Student laptop with Adobe Creative Suite software is required for this course.
+Prerequisite: ART 308 or permission of the instructor.
 Two three-hour labs or three two-hour labs.
 Three semester hours.